USUECN6990/Garch/README.md

 ## How to fit model

 The `fit()` method was modeled after SciKit-Learn.
-The `fit()` method requires two arguments X (array of the data to which GARCH model is being fit) and begVals (initial parameter values needed by GARCH model, used as starting values in the minimize function). 'begVals' is a array of length four (&mu;, &omega;, &alpha;, &beta; for `vanilla_garch`) or five (&mu;, &omega;, &alpha;, &beta;, &gamma; for `gjr_garch`).
-The default value for the method argument is "Nelder-Mead", which is the algorithm used to find optimized maximum likelihood parameters.
+The `fit()` method requires two arguments X (array of the data to which GARCH model is being fit) and begVals (initial parameter values needed by GARCH model, used as starting values in the minimize function). 'begVals' is an array of length four (&mu;, &omega;, &alpha;, &beta;) for `vanilla_garch` or five (&mu;, &omega;, &alpha;, &beta;, &gamma;) for `gjr_garch`.
+The method argument is the algorithm used to find optimized maximum likelihood parameters (default value is "Nelder-Mead").
 Additional, optional arguments to be passed to the minimize function are allowed, see the scipy.optimize.minimize documentation.

 Example: